Madankapoor/allure-codeception/README.md

 # Allure Codeception Adapter

-This is an official [Codeception](http://codeception.com) adapter for Allure Framework.
+This is an fork of the offical [Codeception](http://codeception.com) adapter for Allure Framework present at https://github.com/allure-framework/allure-codeception.

 ## What is this for?
 The main purpose of this adapter is to accumulate information about your tests and write it out to a set of XML files: one for each test class.
 This adapter only generates XML files containing information about tests.
 See [wiki section](https://github.com/allure-framework/allure-core/wiki#generating-report) on how to generate report.